Bratajit-03/House-Price-Predictor/README.md

 The dataset used to train the house price prediction model can be found at [Dataset](https://www.kaggle.com/datasets/amitabhajoy/bengaluru-house-price-data).

-Please note that the dataset is not included in this repository.
-You can download it from the provided link and use it for training your own model or further analysis.

 ## Model Architecture and Implementation